miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 ## Implementation Strategy
 ### Visualization Goals
 Visualize with the end in mind.
 When you "go into work" tomorrow, what how should life be different.
 What do those interactions look like.
 Here's a YouTube video... oh... drop a deck that's shared with the whole company into Google Slides.
-Embed the YouTube video in that deck... haha!
+Embed the YouTube video in that deck... ahaha!
 The share-all pouncers will bounce and BOOM!
 Ohhhh, this is performance art, Mike.
 Plan that performance.
 I started at about 6:00 AM this morning.
 It's now 10:30 AM.
 You're on a very good time-frame so long as you don't let yourself fall into any rabbit holes.
 Go take a break.
 Mull on this for a bit.
 The trifecta of...

 ### Key Deliverables
 - A Google Deck / YouTube Video
-- A Ready-to-Download Link-Graph Visualizer (where the local LLM comes alive, haha!)
+- A Ready-to-Download Link-Graph Visualizer (where the local LLM comes alive, ahaha!)
 - Seeds of many other apps planted

 ## Technical Considerations